 The football stadium at Pauri

-Located around 20 kms from Pauri, it is one of the most peaceful and beautiful towns in the entire Pauri Garhwal district.
+Located about 20 kms from Pauri, it is one of the most peaceful and beautiful towns in the entire Pauri Garhwal district.
 View of the gigantic Himalayas from this town is simply breathtaking.
 I will be soon writing a post on Khirsu.

 Apart from this, one can opt for various treks from Pauri.
 The most common ones are Pauri Binsar Trek, Doodhhatoli Trek, Tara Kund Trek, Gairsain Trek and Gujrugarhi Trek.